Create your schedule

 Here is a quick guide to how to read the academic timetable.

 As you create your schedule, be sure to jot down the following information.
-You'll need it when it comes time to register:
+You'll need it when it comes time to register for courses:

 - Course subject (e.g., Biology)